marinoska/lazzy-apply/DEPLOYMENT_OVERVIEW.md

-# DynoJob Deployment Overview
+# LazyApply Deployment Overview

-Complete deployment setup for all DynoJob components with dev and production environments.
+Complete deployment setup for all LazyApply components with dev and production environments.

 ## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────┐
-│                      DynoJob Platform                       │
+│                     LazyApply Platform                      │
 ├─────────────────────────────────────────────────────────────┤
 │                                                             │
 │  ┌──────────────────┐                                       │